The Wiz: Act II

 Evillene rules over the yellow land of the west, enslaving its people, the Winkies.
 She is evil, power hungry, and ruthlessly determined to get her hands on her sister's silver shoes, so that she may increase her power and rule over all of Oz ("Don't Nobody Bring Me No Bad News").
 Receiving word of Dorothy and her friends approaching, she sends her Winged Monkeys to kill them ("Funky Monkeys").
 Catching up to them in the forest surrounding her castle, the monkeys dash the Tin Man against rocks until he falls apart, and rip the straw out of the Scarecrow, leaving both of them helpless.
 Seeing Dorothy's silver shoes, however, they dare not harm her.
 Instead, they carry her to Evillene's castle along with the Lion.
 While searching for a way to get the shoes from Dorothy, Evillene forces her and the Lion to do menial chores around her castle.
 She takes delight in torturing the Lion before Dorothy, threatening to have him skinned unless she hands over the silver shoes.
-Angered by this, she picks up a bucket of water and throws it over Evillene, who melts until only her magic golden cap remains.
+Angered by this, she picks up a bucket of water and throws it over Evillene, who melts away.
 Her spell on the Winkies is lifted, and they show their thanks by restoring the Scarecrow and Tin Man to top condition, and reuniting the group ("Everybody Rejoice/A Brand New Day").

 Returning to the Emerald City, they see the Wizard (now a booming voice that seems to come from the very air).
-He reneges on his promise, and the Lion knocks over a screen in anger.
-Behind it stands a bewildered man who claims to be the Wizard.
+He reneges on his promise, and the Lion turns a crank revealing a door.
+Behind it stands a bewildered man, in pajamas and pink curls in his hair, who claims to be the Wizard.
 He shows them the elaborate mechanical effects used to create his illusions, and tells them that he is really a balloonist from Omaha named Herman Smith who traveled to Oz by accident when his hot air balloon drifted off course.
 The Ozians had never seen such a sight and proclaimed him Wizard.
 Not wanting to disappoint them, he assumed the role and had a great city built.
 He then had everyone in it wear green glasses, and in time, they came to believe it was green.